nitikagupta1403/WeaveAI/notes/WHY_VAE.md

 ## One-line Takeaway

-The reparameterization trick does not remove randomness.
+The reparameterization trick does **not remove randomness**.

-It rewrites the sampling process into a differentiable computation that automatic differentiation can optimize.
+It rewrites sampling into a differentiable computation that backpropagation can optimize.

+---

+## Relation to Weave AI

+Future garment generation should not produce one fixed output for a given design.

+A garment can have multiple realistic variations due to

+- fabric drape
+- body pose
+- wrinkles
+- lighting
+- viewing angle

+Representing designs as latent probability distributions enables controlled sampling of these variations while remaining trainable using gradient-based optimization.nto a differentiable computation that automatic differentiation can optimize.